Arbitrary high-fidelity binomial codes from multiphoton spin-boson interactions: Reducing order of multiphoton interactions

-The optimal parameter sets for which the functions $C_2$ and $C_3$ vanish (within a numerical precision of $10^{-4}$) are shown as scatter plots in Fig.~\ref{fig:c2c3}.
-A large number of valid combinations are observed, highlighting the flexibility of the protocol.
-Selecting any such combination yields oscillator states of the form $\alpha_2\ket{0}+\beta_2\ket{4}$ and $\alpha_3\ket{0}+\beta_3\ket{6}$, respectively.
-The final step involves applying suitable unitary operations to transform these intermediate states into the desired target states with high fidelity.
+The resulting optimal parameter combinations, for which $C_{1g}^{(\pm)}$ and $C_{1e}^{(\pm)}$ vanish within a tolerance of $10^{-4}$, are shown as scatter plots in Fig.~\ref{fig:c2c3}.
+A large number of valid solutions highlight the flexibility of the protocol.
+Selecting any such combination yields oscillator states of the form $\alpha \ket{0} + \beta \ket{4}$.
+If one of the resulting amplitude combinations $(\alpha, \beta)$ does not match the target values, a final unitary operation needs to be applied to transform the intermediate state into the desired binomial state with high fidelity.

 Before proceeding, we emphasize that the scheme described in this section applies exclusively to code states comprising superpositions of two Fock states.
 Moreover, the reduction in the required $m$ value by a factor of two is a one-time improvement; further reductions by factors of 4, 8, and so on are not supported within this approach.